[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • biodegradable tissues (I bought a lot on Amazon);

 • and Nutrimuscles multivitamin capsules.
-I had absolutely no idea what we were going to eat there, especially with two vegetarian friends, and I didn't want any deficiency problems.
+I had absolutely no idea what we were going to eat there, especially with two vegetarian friends, and I didn't want any deficiency issues.

-As for the capsules and medications, I placed everything in a Muji box.
+As for the capsules and medicines, I put everything in a Muji box.

-Ah, THE subject that we underestimate in this type of trip!
-I had no idea what to expect, and relied on just two things:
+Ah, THE subject that we underestimate in this kind of trip!
+I didn't know at all what to expect, and relied on only two objects:

 • a very compact Sea to Summit towel;

-• and some magic soap from Dr. Bronner that Valentin had given me, put in a Muji tube.
-It's not a miracle product, but it does what it's supposed to do.
-I don't know of any other that can be used as dishwashing liquid, shower gel, hand soap, or shampoo at the same time.
-It is definitely THE hygiene product to take on a minimalist trip.
+• and Dr. Bronner's Magic Soap that Valentin had given me, put in a Muji tube.
+It's not a miracle product, but it does what it's asked to do.
+I don't know of any other that can be used as dishwashing liquid, shower gel, hand soap, or shampoo all at once.
+It's definitely THE hygiene product to take on a minimalist trip.

-This is how we should have washed... except that where we went, there were almost no streams.
+This is how we should have washed ourselves... except that where we went, there were almost no streams.
 This only happened to us once!
-So, most of the time, we washed in the showers of the camps or hotels that we found on the way.
+So, most of the time, we washed ourselves in the showers of the camps or hotels that we found on the way.

-And that's it, this long list of equipment ends here.
-I hope it will be useful for your next trips, and don’t hesitate to add to it in the comments !
-I'm sure there are great adventurers who read us, so share your experience!
+And there you have it, this long list of equipment ends here.
+I hope it will be useful for your next trips, and don't hesitate to enrich it in the comments !
+I'm sure there are great adventurers reading us, so share your experience!

 The final word...

-Even though I remain overall very satisfied with my equipment, I asked myself what I would do differently if I had to do this trip again:
+Although I am still very happy with my gear overall, I asked myself what I would do differently if I had to do this trip again:

-• I would have taken a much more efficient sleeping bag against the cold, or a competition survival blanket from Mambe that I would have strapped to the bike;
+• I would have taken a sleeping bag that was much more effective against the cold, or a competition survival blanket from Mambe that I would have harnessed to the motorbike;

 • I forgot my collapsible water bottle!
-I bought two from Massdrop and, like a fool, I completely forgot to clip it onto the MOLLE ranges of the GR2;
+I bought two from Massdrop and, like a fool, I completely forgot to clip it onto the GR2's MOLLE ranges;

-• I would have provided real straps for the motorcycle, much more practical than tying and untying knots.
+• I would have planned real straps for the motorcycle, much more practical than tying and untying knots.

-Thus ends my trip to Mongolia for good.
-I hope you liked it and, as usual, let us know what you think of this kind of unusual article, or even if you would like more .
-Sometimes, getting out of men's fashion to get lost in the steppes does the greatest good...
+This concludes my trip to Mongolia for good.
+I hope you enjoyed it and, as usual, please let us know what you think of this kind of unusual article, or even if you would like more .
+Sometimes, getting out of men's fashion and getting lost in the steppes does the most good...

 Benoît Wojtenka Benoît Wojtenka